Rezwanul777/typescript-assinment-phero/README.md

  Why It’s Helpful:

-    Reduces the need for manual type annotations
+ It   reduces the need for manual type annotations

-    Keeps code cleaner
+   it  Keeps code cleaner

-    Still ensures type safety
+   It  ensures type safety

 6️⃣ How TypeScript Improves Code Quality and Maintainability

  Error Prevention:

-    Detects type mismatches at compile time
+   It Detects type mismatches at compile time

  Improved Collaboration:

-    Developers get clear contracts with types and interfaces
+  The  Developers get clear contracts with types and interfaces

  Safe Refactoring:

-    Renaming or changing types updates across the project with IDE support
+    Renaming or changing types updates in any IDE support.

 ## Documentation & Autocomplete: